Analysis Plans

 Build the plan progressively.
 Start by understanding the available data, then narrow the scope, validate the right fields, and ask your Agent to add or revise the plan as needed.

 Not every step is required.
-Use this sequence as a guide when you are new to planning or when the analysis needs a strong handoff.
+Some steps overlap or provide similar guidance.
+Use this sequence as a way to shape your approach if you are new to planning or when the analysis being produced needs a strong handoff to another team.

 Planning sequence